-207. SNR took me to my mum's house but she had left and it was just my seventeen year old brother who was there.
+- 206. After I left Kilwinning Academy I continued to stay in Geilsland and continued to integrate with the others.
+I continued working in the building section but when I was sixteen I told SNR that it was time for me to leave. - 207.
+SNR took me to my mum's house but she had left and it was just my seventeen year old brother who was there.
 SNR asked me if I wanted to stay with my brother.
-I said yes.

-208. We stopped off at Macro for a bite to eat and he asked me if I would like to get into catering.
-On the way back to Geilsland we stopped at the Hotel and SNR spoke to the manager Mr who ran the hotel with his wife.
-He was a lovely man.

-209. SNR explained my situation to Mr and and asked if he would give me a job.
+I said yes. - 208.
+We stopped off at Macro for a bite to eat and he asked me if I would like to get into catering.
+On the way back to Geilsland we stopped at the SNR Hotel and SNR SNR spoke to the manager Mr - 209.
+SNR explained my situation to Mr and asked if he would give me a job.
 He said yes and I ended up doing almost everything except working behind the bar as I was too young.